Animals

 Moose are resident in

-the area and in the winter they even come into our yard to snip off the
+the area.
+In the winter they even come into our yard to snip off the dried

-dried flowers that still stick out above the snow.
-Mostly we see them at
+flowers that still stick out above the snow.
+Mostly we see them at dusk

 Even though foxes are also coming out to our yard later in the evening,